 All I can do is focus on the very moment.

 This article is not about the techniques of mindfulness meditation.
-It is just an experience I want to share during the mindfulness meditation.
+It is just an experience I wanted to share during mindfulness meditation.